Sunday, April 15, 2007

 It ended fine, everyone involved agreed that 15 year olds do dumb things, and he apologized, but really.
 What if a 15 year old from the US decides to start sending out RIAA notices, just for fun?
 Or if you get a fake letter from American Express wondering why your $10K bill hasn't yet been paid?
 Or identity theft that cannot be repaired?

+Practical jokes are one thing, but things like this that could affect hundreds if not thousands of people?
 Let's hope this doesn't become a fad, especially considering the boy hasn't yet been punished at all, and they just seem relieved that ABC doesn't actually want to prosecute.

-to have a system where you make some attempt to verify the authenticity of a claim of ownership when a takedown is issued.
+It seems as though it would be pretty worthwhile to have a system where you make some attempt to verify the authenticity of a claim of ownership when a takedown is issued.

 No comments: